-TTUHSCEP OP 10.15 complies with the American with Disabilities Act (ADA), Section 504 of the Rehabilitation Act of 1973, and state and local requirements regarding students with disabilities.
-Under these laws, no otherwise qualified and competitive individual with a disability shall be denied access to or participation in services, programs and activities of TTUHSCEP solely on the basis of the disability.
+TTUHSC El Paso OP 10.15 complies with the American with Disabilities Act (ADA), Section 504 of the Rehabilitation Act of 1973, and state and local requirements regarding students with disabilities.
+Under these laws, no otherwise qualified and competitive individual with a disability shall be denied access to or participation in services, programs and activities of TTUHSC El Paso solely on the basis of the disability.

 Students with grievances related to discrimination on the basis of a disability should review the Student Handbook, Part IV Anti-Discrimination.
-The grievance process would include the ADA Compliance Officer for Students..
-Any student seeking accommodations on the basis of disability must register as a disabled student with the ADA Compliance Officer for Students in the Office of Student Services/ Student Affairs and must provide all required documentation of disability.
+The grievance process would include the Director of Academic and Disability Support Services.
+Any student seeking accommodations on the basis of disability must register with the Office of Student Services/Disability Support Services and must provide all required documentation of disability.
 Students seeking accommodations must complete an application for disability services and provide supporting documentation.
-For more information, visit www.ttuhsc.edu/HSC OP10.15.pdf.
+For more information, visit www.TTUHSCEL Paso.edu/HSC OP10.15.pdf.